trimstray/nginx-admins-handbook/README.md

 ## Static error pages generator

-I created a simple to use generator for static pages with errors to replace the default error pages that come with any web server like NGINX.
+I created a simple to use generator for static pages with errors to replace the default error pages that comes with any web server like NGINX.

 For more information please see [HTTP Static Error Pages Generator](https://github.com/trimstray/nginx-admins-handbook/tree/master/lib/nginx/snippets/http-error-pages#http-static-error-pages-generator).